ChrisVaksdal/CPYou/README.md

 # CPYou
-A c++ application to simulate logical circuits at several different layers of abstraction.
+A Rust application to simulate logical circuits at several different layers of abstraction.